titon/toolkit/docs/en/components/breadcrumb.md

 ## ARIA Support ##

-The `navigation` role is required when supporting ARIA.
+The `navigation` role and the appropriate `aria-*` attributes are required when supporting ARIA.

 ```html
 <nav class="breadcrumb" role="navigation" aria-label="Breadcrumb Navigation">